Yooval/rest-apis-project/README.md

 # Professional REST API with Python, Flask, Docker, Flask-Smorest, and Flask-SQLAlchemy

 ## Overview
 This project is a REST API built with Flask, using PostgreSQL as the database.
+It's a comprehensive and high-performance backend API designed to manage users, stores, and tags efficiently.
+It offers robust authentication, seamless JWT token management, and scalable RESTful endpoints.

 ## Installation